121910318049/DSA-Bootcamp-Java/assignments/05-arrays.md

 ## Submit the following on your Leetcode profile itself.

 ### Easy
+0.[sort the array like 0 s on one side and 1 s on one side]
 1. [Build Array from Permutation](https://leetcode.com/problems/build-array-from-permutation/)
 2. [Concatenation of Array](https://leetcode.com/problems/concatenation-of-array/)
 3. [Running Sum of 1d Array](https://leetcode.com/problems/running-sum-of-1d-array/)